toshiharutf/-git-push---set-upstream-origin-develop/README.md

 You can either install the softwares on your own machine, use a virtual machine image or run a docker image.

-1. (Works on Ubuntu) Please follow the installation guide below if you are using your own machine.
+1. Own machine (Works on Ubuntu): Please follow the installation guide below if you are using your own machine.
-2. (`Recommended` for Ubuntu, Mac OS & Windows) Alternatively, you can use the virtual machine image provide by us, in which all the necessary modules are installed already.
+2. Virtual machine (`Recommended` for Ubuntu, Mac OS & Windows): Alternatively, you can use the virtual machine image provide by us, in which all the necessary modules are installed already.
 You can down the virtual machine image via [this](https://syncandshare.lrz.de/dlpw/fi2BN8NUepqiQzfG3LzWYf4J/Virtual_Machine.zip) link and run it in Virtual Box.
 The downloading password and default login password are both `commonroad`.
-3. (Works on Ubuntu, Mac OS with OS X El Capitan 10.11 or later, Windows 10 64-bit: Pro, Enterprise, or Education, Build 15063 or later) Also, you can run a docker image provided by Tom Dörr.
+3. Docker (Works on Ubuntu, Mac OS with OS X El Capitan 10.11 or later, Windows 10 64-bit: Pro, Enterprise, or Education, Build 15063 or later): Also, you can run a docker image provided by Tom Dörr.
 After installing docker, you can run the image using command

 ```sh
 docker run -it -p 9000:8888 --mount src="$(pwd)",target=/commonroad-search,type=bind tomdoerr/commonroad-search